j-hagedorn/journals_of/content/poems/2019-09-06-the-dark-reactions.md

 Only the shapes
 of touch, body-to-sheet.

-Knee, heel...
+Knee, heel, cheek,

 striations and dots:
 a blind map

-of perception which loves
-contour yet never enters
+flat as within
+the water's skin,
+as ignorant of stars.

 ---

-adjacent, meaning to throw
-symbol, meaning to throw

-whether the edges
-are adjacent to emptiness of fulnesse

-(some greater watching)

-whether my contours
-are archipelagoes
-or lakes with growling banks

-waterskin flat, ignorant of stars.

----

-No stars in the room, yet

-pointillism of an embered sight

-which shows that all I ever see
+I carry day in me.
+A buzzing pointillism:

+embers of remembered
+sights.
+All I have seen

-is a miasmal wall
+is a miasmal wall,

-retina shimmered with reflections

-The dome above my gazing
+the retina retains:

+the constellated dome
-is a sunken bowl,
+a sunken bowl,
-inverted valley of a skull
+inverted caldera of my skull.

+Lights embossed upon us.

 You can walk through the same stream once and when you do, it is the sky